gnhossain/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+** Express Router and Express Middleware.

 - [ ] Describe Middleware?

+** Middleware provide additinal functionality.

 - [ ] Describe a Resource?

+** A resource is anything available on the web.
+They are identified with the Uniform Resource Identifier.

 - [ ] What can the API return to help clients know if a request was successful?

+** APIs can return status codes to determine If a request was successful.
+Some common ones when using CRUD operations are: 200 – Ok, 201 – Created, 204 – No Content, 400 – Bad Request, 404 – Not found.

 - [ ] How can we partition our application into sub-applications?

+** We can use express Router to partition our application into sub-applications.

 ## Minimum Viable Product